We are now just hours away from the Bills reporting for training camp at St. John Fisher.

 As we near the start of the 2022 NFL season, we take a look at the roster Brandon Beane has built for Sean McDermott.
 In many ways, an embarrassment of riches.

-Today’s preview is linebackers.
+Today’s preview is secondary.